SirSplat/dvdrental/README.md

         While [sqitch](https://sqitch.org/) is executing you should see in your [Docker Desktop](https://www.docker.com/products/docker-desktop/) something like this, see [here](./migrations/sqitch-screenshot.png) or if using docker [cli](https://docs.docker.com/engine/reference/commandline/cli/), see [here](./migrations/sqitch-docker-ps-screenshot.png).

 There you have it.
-Now you have the [DVDRental sample PostgreSQL database](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/) as it was designed (the good and the bad) but better:
+Now you have the [DVDRental sample PostgreSQL database](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/) as it was designed (the good, the bad and the ugly) but better:

 * not using a superuser
 * use a dbo role that owns everything, used by your database migration (I hope)